 - In pronounced breast asymmetry, which impacts the quality of your life, a unilateral breast reduction may also be partly covered.

-- In the case that both your breasts are too big, droopy, hanging significantly below the inframammary fold and that you are prone to skin infections, shoulder, neck and upper back pain, you may apply for coverage.
+- In the case that both your breasts are too big, hang significantly below the inframammary fold and that you are prone to skin infections, or shoulder, neck and upper back pain, you may be eligible for coverage.

 What size breasts are a medical necessity for breast reduction?

 The decision to undergo breast reduction surgery isn’t solely determined by a specific breast size; it depends on a combination of factors, including the patient’s physical health, symptoms, and their personal preferences.
 Medical necessity for breast reduction is primarily based on the physical and psychological symptoms associated with large breasts.

 There is no specific breast size that defines medical necessity for breast reduction.
 The decision to undergo this procedure is highly individual and should be made in consultation with a plastic surgeon.
 During the consultation, the surgeon will assess the patient’s overall health, discuss their concerns and symptoms, and help determine if breast reduction is a suitable option to address their needs.

 Further Reading about Breast Reduction Surgery